obipascal/react-currency-symbols/README.md

 This package is an export of all world collection of currncy symbols, you can use this symbols on either react js or react native projects.

 To get you started run:
-`npm install @bilmapay/react-currency-symbols or yarn add @bilmapay/react-currency-symbols`
+`npm install @bilmapay/react-currency-symbols`
+or for yarn users
+`yarn add @bilmapay/react-currency-symbols`

 # Documentation